Brian Morden Foundation SCHOLARSHIPs

 2020 – Margaret Fox

 A special Brian Morden Foundation Survivor Award was also given in 2013 to one of our own local cancer survivors … Erin Weaver.
 In 2014, Diana DeBernardis, another local cancer survivor was given this same award.
 The BMF was happy to award Tyler McCloskey our special survivor award in 2016.
-In subsequent years we’ve been able to honor more local cancer survivors … Alexis Kensinger, Abigail Fownes, and Ariel Walton (2018), Isaiah Barnes (2019), and Jonah Zolnak in 2020.
-Timothy Boyles and Illana Cecilia also graduated in 2020; however, they did not plan to pursue a post-secondary degree in the fall of 2020.
+In subsequent years we’ve been able to honor more local cancer survivors … Alexis Kensinger, Abigail Fownes, and Ariel Walton (2018), Isaiah Barnes (2019), and Jonah Zolnak, Timothy Boyles and Illana Cecilia graduated in 2020.
+Cameron Pittman received the award in 2021 and was headed to the military.
+Noah Wills also graduated in 2021 and will receive the award.
+Colten Allison is a survivor, but received the Brian Morden Memorial Scholarship in memory of Heather Miller.

 <3 <3 <3 <3 <3 <3 <3 <3 <3 <3 <3 <3